Twenty Questions (and Answers) About Cybis

 Why didn’t Cybis put the sculpture’s name on their pieces?
 Their competition (Boehm, Ispanky, Royal Worcester, etc.) did, and it makes identification much easier!

-It appears to have been purely an arbitrary decision on the part of Boleslaw Cybis to not physically identify any of their Cordey or Cybis pieces by name and that tradition was continued after the Chorltons took over the studio.
-There’s also a cost factor: Those sculpture names you see on those other brands were all applied as decals before firing – just like the studio logo, the “edition of (however many)”, and other information on their undersides.
-The decal’s backing burns away in the firing.
-But it cost money to have those decals printed up, especially for a quantity of only a few hundred (a sculpture name) rather than several thousand (studio name/logo.)
-So Cybis saved money by using only impression-stamps and hand-painted signatures and numbers, thereby avoiding the decal-expense completely.
-Yes they could have handwritten the sculpture name as well (like the Kazmar studio did) but chose not to.
-Cybis appears to have been one of only two American studios that never used backstamp decals in any form whatsoever, the other being Kazmar.
+It appears to have been purely an arbitrary decision on the part of Boleslaw Cybis to not physically identify any of the pieces by name and that tradition was continued after the Chorltons took over the studio.
+There’s also a cost factor: The sculpture names on those other brands were all applied as decals before firing – just like the studio logo, the edition of (however many), and other information on the underside.
+A decal’s backing burns away in the firing.
+The Cybis studio saved some money by using only impression-stamps and hand-painted signatures and numbers, thereby avoiding the decal-expense completely.
+Yes, they could have handwritten the sculpture name as well (like the Kazmar studio did) but chose not to.
+Cybis appears to have been one of only two American studios that did not use back-stamp decals, the other being Kazmar.

 Some pieces of Cybis have a sculpture number but also AP meaning artist proof.
 Shouldn’t it be one or the other?